mashavaverova/DigitalDemokratiBlockchain/docs/src/src/Predictions.sol/contract.Predictions.md

 **Inherits:**
 [PollHelpers](/src/PollHelpers.sol/contract.PollHelpers.md), [ProposalHelpers](/src/ProposalHelpers.sol/contract.ProposalHelpers.md), [PredictionHelpers](/src/PredictionHelpers.sol/contract.PredictionHelpers.md)

-**Author:**
-@EllenLng, @KristofferGW

-This contract allows users to create predictions for proposals and retrieve existing predictions for a specific poll and proposal.
+This contract allows users to create and retrieve predictions associated with specific proposals in polls.

-Audited by @MashaVaverova

-*This contract manages the creation and retrieval of predictions associated with proposals in polls.*
+*Extends `PollHelpers`, `ProposalHelpers`, and `PredictionHelpers`.
+Events:
+- `PredictionCreated`: Emitted when a new prediction is successfully created.
+Requirements:
+- Proposals must exist within a poll before predictions can be created or retrieved.
+Usage:
+- **Creating Predictions**: Call `createPrediction` to add a prediction to a specific proposal within a poll.
+- **Retrieving Predictions**: Call `getPredictions` to view all predictions associated with a specific proposal.*

 ## Functions